VHSgunzo/runimage/README.md

 * Works in Wayland session.
 * Monitoring of running processes
 * Background processes control
-* Attaching to a running containers
+* The ability to execute commands in a single container or in specified container.
 * The ability to start and control SystemD services with [fake-systemd](https://github.com/VHSgunzo/runimage-fake-systemd) package.
+* The ability to use custom rootfs (alpine-based, debian-based, voidlinux-based supports)
 * Usability and comprehensibility.

 ## Requirements:

 * Supported architectures (should work on any Linux kernel architecture.
-However, it is currently only built for x86_64 and aarch64)
+However, it is currently only built for `x86_64` and `aarch64`)
 * Minimum recommended Linux kernel version 4.18+ (tested on Centos 7 with 3.10 and on Ubuntu 12.04 with 3.11 using SUID Bubblewrap and it's works, but 5.0+ with [unprivileged user namespaces](https://lwn.net/Articles/531114) support is recommended)
 * FUSE (but not necessarily, because it is possible to work in unpacked form without FUSE mounting).
 Also you can create /dev/fuse manually (as root) if the kernel module exists (see this [code](https://github.com/libfuse/libfuse/blob/f0e08cc700d629da2d46def8b620b0ed858cc0d9/util/install_helper.sh#L35)):
 ```